Zelda II: The Adventure of Link: Development and release

 The Adventure of Link was re-released in 2003 on The Legend of Zelda: Collector's Edition disc for the GameCube, and again in 2004 as part of the Classic NES Series for Game Boy Advance, with minor changes.
 The intro text was changed to read "third Triforce" rather than "No.3 Triforce" and the copyright date was altered to read "1987–2004 Nintendo".
 The death animation removed flashing colors in an effort to prevent seizures, replacing it with a solid red color.

 Zelda II was released as the 100th game on the Wii's Virtual Console in 2007: in Japan on January 23, in Europe and Australia on February 9 and in North America on June 4.
 The text changes are not present in this version, but it does feature the solid red color in the death animations from the GameCube and Game Boy Advance versions.
 It was re-released again on the Nintendo 3DS's Virtual Console in September 2011, alongside the first Zelda game, as part of the "3DS Ambassadors" program.
 It is one of ten NES games for owners who purchased 3DS consoles before the price drop.
 It was later made available for all 3DS owners in Japan on June 6, 2012, in Europe on September 13, and in North America on November 22.
 The game was also re-released on the Wii U's Virtual Console in September 2013.
 It is one of the 30 games in the NES Classic Edition, a miniature replica of the Nintendo Entertainment System, released on November 10, 2016, in Australia and Japan and one day later in North America and Europe.
+It is also featured in the Game & Watch: The Legend of Zelda handheld console released in November 12, 2021 along the first Zelda game and Link's Awakening.